Card Operations & Usage

 No, there's no set limit, but repeated losses may trigger extra checks or investigation.

-View More
+View more

-If your MSIC is lost, stolen, or destroyed, you are legally required to notify your issuing body within 7 days of becoming aware of the loss or theft.
+Yes.
+If your MSIC is lost, stolen or destroyed, you must notify your issuing body within 7 days.
+Lost or destroyed cards need a statutory declaration; stolen cards need a police report.

-• Provide the issuing body with a copy of a police report, or other documentation issued by police about the theft, within 7 days of becoming aware of it.
+• Stolen: provide the issuing body with a copy of a police report (or other police-issued information about the theft), within 7 days.

-Maritime Transport and Offshore Facilities Security Regulations 2003, Regulation 6.08R(1):
+Failing to report within this timeframe is an offence under the Maritime Transport and Offshore Facilities Security Regulations 2003, r.
+6.08R(1).

 Can my employer request a replacement card on my behalf?